How Constance Marten and Mark Gordon were caught: A corner shop chance encounter

 The following day, they took a taxi to Liverpool and then onto Harwich, Essex, where they were seen by a member of the public at around 9am on 7 January.

-But by that afternoon, they were in London, being caught on CCTV near East Ham and taking a Whitechapel Argos, where Gordon purchased camping equipment including sleeping bags and a two-person tent.
+But by that afternoon, they were in London, being caught on CCTV near East Ham and shopping in Whitechapel Argos, where Gordon purchased camping equipment including sleeping bags and a two-person tent.

 At that point they were carrying a baby buggy, but dumped it near Brick Lane before taking taxis to north London and then onwards to Newhaven.

-They arrived in the East Sussex ferry port shortly before 5am and were tracked walking to an overpass, before disappearing with their tent and bags into the fields beyond.
+They arrived at the East Sussex ferry port shortly before 5am and were tracked walking to an overpass, before disappearing with their tent and bags into the fields beyond.

 Police said they had not yet recovered the couple’s tent or other belongings, and are continuing to offer a £10,000 reward for information.

-Asked whether they may have given the baby to someone else to look after, Det Supt Basford said the “main line of enquiry” remained that they had remained with the child.
+Asked whether they may have given the baby to someone else to look after, Det Supt Basford said the “main line of enquiry” remained that they had stayed with the child.

 “At no point have we seen in the short period of CCTV we have that they allowed others to have the baby,” he added.